Higher order quantization conditions for two-body scattering with spin: Convergence checks

-Fig.\ref{fig:PhasePrediction} (bottom) shows the situation for selected QCs in the elongated box.
+Fig.~\ref{fig:PhasePrediction} (bottom) shows the situation for the same QCs in the elongated box.
 Overall, we see that the quality is about the same as in the cubic box, even though the levels are more packed due to elongation.
 Their detailed convergence tables can be found in the supplement~\cite{supp}.

 We now turn to the impact of high partial waves in the QCs.
 Since the effects depend on the QC under consideration to varying degrees (some are quite small), we need an objective criterion to judge the quality of convergence.
 To this end, we introduce a numerical $\chi^2$-measure, \beq \chi^2 = \frac{(k_{\text{box}}-k_{\text{QC}})^2}{(k_{\text{box}}-k_{\text{lat}})^2}, \eeq where $k_{\text{box}}$ is the energy level from the continuum extraction of the three lattice levels, $k_{\text{QC}}$ is the level predicted from the QC by root-finding, and $k_{\text{lat}}$ is the energy level on the lattice with the finest spacing.
 The idea behind this criterion is to compare the difference between the predictions of the QCs and the error from the lattice.
 Since the difference between the box levels and levels from the finest lattice is typically $\mathcal{O}(10^{-7})$, the $\chi^2$ measure is very sensitive to small changes in the QCs.
 A non-convergent energy level blows up the $\chi^2$.
 Note that the $\chi^2$ introduced here is not to be confused with the $\chi^2$ measure used in curve fitting.
 Here, convergence means $\chi^2$ approaches zero as opposed to a value close to 1.